 The Board of Directors defines a performance matrix with an upper and lower RoE performance threshold.
 The lower threshold corresponds to the budgeted RoE for the financial year.
 If the lower RoE performance threshold is not met, the RoE bonus is reduced to zero.
 For results above the lower RoE threshold, a growing proportion of the RoE bonus is paid as the Companyʼs earnings increase.
 If the upper RoE performance threshold is met or exceeded, the RoE bonus reaches its maximum of 25% of the annual base salary.
 The performance matrix is reviewed and adjusted by the Board of Directors periodically.

-The Cumulative short-term variable compensation component is calculated as a nominal amount in Swiss francs.
+The cumulative short-term variable compensation component is calculated as a nominal amount.
 The payment is generally made in cash, but may also consist of three-quarters in cash and one quarter in Züblin shares, whereby the price of the allocation is calculated on the basis of the closing shareprice on the last trading day of the previous financial year.

 Shares: Members of the Executive Management may receive a share-based compensation component.
 The purpose of the share-based compensation is to align the interests of the Executive Management with the interests of shareholders.
 As with the share-based compensation of board members, this component may – subject to approval of the NCC – amount to max.
 25% of the annual base salary of the member of the Executive Management.

 Pensions and other benefits: The other main benefits received by management employees are pension plans and insurance policies which provide an appropriate pension contribution and appropriate coverage against the risks of death or disability.
 For members of the Executive Management with a Swiss employment contracts the plan benefits exceed those provided by the Swiss Federal Law on Old-Age, Survivorsʼ and Disability Pension Plans (BVG) and are in line with standard market practice.